Is technology advancing quicker than our population is ready for? It was just a few years ago that many of the current technologies were adopted.

 - More than 25% of millennials utilize a smartphone for content & video consumption, while Gen X sits at 17%, and baby boomers, 7%.

-- 70% of millennials owned a laptop, while 57% owned a desktop, making millennials the first generation found to use a laptop more than a desktop as their primary device.
+- 70% of millennials own a laptop or iPad, while 57% owned a desktop device, making millennials the first generation found to use a laptop more than a desktop as their primary device.

 The amount has estimated to increase by 17%, a lot of this is hypothesized due to the heightened interest is technology trends for stocks through the usage of apps like Robin hood, Webull, and TD Ameritrade.